-Many lessons can be learned from the recent collapse of Thomas Cook, the world’s oldest travel company.
-Not least of these is the company’s failure to adapt to changing customer expectations – notably a shift from packaged holidays to the pick and mix model favoured by today’s digitally empowered travelers.
+Many lessons can be learned from the recent collapse of Thomas Cook, the world’s oldest travel company, and the benefits of leveraging the platform economy.
+Not least of these is the company’s failure to adapt to changing customer expectations – notably a shift from packaged holidays to the pick and mix model favoured by today’s digitally empowered travellers.

 As well as dragging their heels on the closure of expensive high street shops in the face of growing competition from online-only travel companies, Thomas Cook didn’t make it easy for customers to pay for holidays and ancillary services from within their website.

 The point is that technology now enables businesses to do so much more than what was possible years ago.
 Take traveling by taxi as an example: in the past, you would need to find a cashpoint, call a cab company, find a taxi rank or hail a cab from the side of the road.

 Using Uber, all you have to do is click on a phone app and the whole transaction is taken care of.

 The open API stack has enabled firms like Uber to think beyond their core propositions and engage with customers to provide further products and services that improve customers’ lives.
 In the case of Uber this means delivering food via Uber Eats – and even beauty services in partnership with blowout&go.